kingbootoshi/cypher-swarm/docs/to-do.md

 note: be careful to not OD it with too much tokens and calls lol, balance creativity x cost

 next steps:
-1. finish making it so base agent is flexible to handle tool output or direct response (+ in how to make chat history better)
+1. finish making it so base agent is flexible to handle tool output or direct response (+ in how to make chat history better) (DONE)
-2. add supabase table for custom agent responses
+2. add supabase table for custom agent responses (DONE)
-3. give supabase tables RLS, then add all the tables
+3. give supabase tables RLS, then add all the tables (DONE)
 4. build supabase functions for each functionality in our current code base
 5. intergrate current code checking against supabase data, exactly like satoshAI framework
 6. create memory system. involves creating memory agent that interacts with mem0 to save/load memory, and a dynamic way to load the correct memory for each agent depending on the task (which depends on command/agent) which includes creating a memory entry in DB (saves agent's memory for long term). need supabase table for summaries, learnings, dream data